 7. Posts/Videos Feed

-Another useful section to include in your social media dashboard is a feed for each platform so you don’t have to constantly switch back and forth between different apps.
+Another useful section to include in your social media report is a feed for each platform so you don’t have to constantly switch back and forth between different apps.

 8. Demographics and Geographics of Subscribers

-Finally, we have a section that tracks some key demographic and geographic information such as country, city, gender, language, and so on.
+Finally, we have a section that tracks some key audience demographics and geographic information such as country, city, language, and so on.

 How to Tell a Story With Your Social Media Data

-Now that we’ve discussed what to include in your marketing dashboards, let’s look at how you can take reporting a step further and tell a compelling story with your data.
+Now that we’ve discussed what to include in your marketing dashboards or client reports, let’s look at how you can take reporting a step further and tell a compelling story with your data.

-To do so, we released a feature that allows you to add annotations and goals to your line charts and time-based charts.
+To go beyond what a client could see in their native Facebook metrics or LinkedIn analytics, add annotations and goals to your line charts and time-based charts.
 This feature opens up a whole new level to your reporting as it gives you the ability to highlight important information directly within each chart.
 You can use this to tell stories with your data and ensure that clients are aware of your achievements.

 To do so, simply open the widget settings and you'll see options to add annotations and goals in all date-based line and column charts: